leonardodls/product-introduction-financial-accounting/assets/public/Chapter_2_Recording_accounting_transactions/09_Additional_Common_Accounting_Transactions_Purchases_from_vendors.md

 </tbody>
 </table>

-*The amount Core Fitness owes to Easy Clean is in the Accounts Payable account.  *
+The amount Core Fitness owes to Easy Clean is in the Accounts Payable account.

+*\[Notes Box\]*

-*Accounts Payable* is a liability account that keeps track of how much a business owes because it was billed by vendors rather than immediately paying cash.
+*“*Accounts Payable *is a liability account that keeps track of how much a business owes because it was billed by vendors rather than immediately paying cash.
 A liability is a debt a business owes.
-The *Accounts Payable* account is used as a substitute for Cash when a business purchases something or receives a service from a vendor and does not pay cash immediately, but instead is billed on account (sent an invoice) and expected to pay in the future.
+The* Accounts Payable *account is used as a substitute for Cash when a business purchases something or receives a service from a vendor and does not pay cash immediately, but instead is billed on account (sent an invoice) and expected to pay in the future.”*

 3\.
 Core Fitness pays Easy Clean on account for the invoice it received on 6/1.